earlman/lee-law-offices/content/practice-areas/discrimination.md

 * You are being excluded or isolated by your co-workers.
 For instance, after your co-workers recently found out you are gay, they started calling you “princess”.
 * You are given impossible tasks no matter how hard you try.
 * Your supervisor deliberately withholds information you need to do your job.

-Enough is enough.
-It is time to stand up for your rights.
-We are here to protect you.
-No legal fees unless we win for you.
-Contact us for a free consultation.